 The birds still remember

 When Women Were Birds by Terry Tempest Williams

 *British Museum, London.
 Images via Wikimedia Commons.

 Did you enjoy this blog?
-You might like to read these blogs to:
+You might like to read these too: